TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2-configure-the-backends-inputforms.rst

 the Repository.
 The methods then only return the objects as well count the objects whose properties *Property* correspond to the given value.
-Whereas the method :php:`findByProperty()` returns an Array of all the matching objects, the methode :php:`findOneByProperty()` only returns the first object that was found.
+Whereas the method :php:`findByProperty()` returns an Array of all the matching objects, the method :php:`findOneByProperty()` only returns the first object that was found.
 That is, assuming that no certain sorting order was given, the order in which the objects were created in the Backend.
 Last but not least, the method :php:`countByProperty()` returns the count of the objects that would be returned if